naturally occurring consequences

 Enabling behaviors

-Enabling is what might come into play here.
-When we enable we are doing things for our child that allow the negative behavior to continue.
+Enabling may come into play here.
+When we enable, we are doing things for our child that allow the negative behavior to continue.

-As I mentioned in my post on Positive Reinforcement, you can be supportive and kind to your child and encourage their healthy behavior, but you do not need to support or cover up for their poor choices.
+As I mentioned in my post on Positive Reinforcement, you can be supportive and kind to your child and encourage healthy behavior, but you do not need to support or excuse their poor choices.
 Naturally occurring consequences go hand in hand with positive reinforcement.

 Here are three questions based on The 20 Minute Guide that you can ask yourself when considering natural consequences.